 The T3 does not have ISO 12800 available as many of the higher grade models, but I rarely find myself using ISO 12800 anyway.
 I don't miss it in the T3.

 Comparing the image quality between cameras without noise reduction enabled shows what the cameras are capable of without the help of software algorithms.
 Newer DSLRs have better in-camera noise reduction routines, but I continue to keep it turned off in my cameras.
 I sometimes enable noise reduction during post processing, but I tend to go light on the reduction settings - due to the loss of detail that accompanies it.
 The bottom example above demonstrates noise reduction with NR amounts ranging from 1,2 (Luminance,Chrominance) at ISO 100 up to 7,14 at ISO 6400.

 Fine details better-hide high ISO noise - and highlight resolution differences.
-Following is another example that includes such fine details.
-Note that the T3 examples with noise reduction loose nearly all thread detail at ISO 3200.
+The fabric example includes such fine details.
+Note that the T3 examples with noise reduction lose nearly all thread detail at ISO 3200.

 |Model / Example File Size in MB @ ISO:||(MP)||100||200||400||800||1600||3200||6400||12800||25600||51200||102400||204800|

 |Canon EOS Rebel T4i||(18.0)||24.1||24.5||25.2||26.1||27.6||29.0||31.1||33.7||37.4|